 The issue NOW is getting the data inputer (within the NHS) to submit the correct data (or any at all).
 Karen is touring the country to hold workshops on how to collect the right data for specific NHS data staff.
 The BCCare campaign #notsecondrate highlights which areas need to improve data collection and I know Karen keeps data on who is and isn’t collecting so she will also be able to identify where she needs to concentrate her efforts.

 In July 2017 I took Karen to the Greater Manchester Breast Pathway Board where I attend as SBC Patient Representative.
 When I joined in April 2016 this matter was an issue that they wanted to address.
-With a little help from me it looks like this problem is well on it’s way to being resolved.
-Don’t get me wrong, I’m sure there will be hiccups and problems but Karen explained what she was doing and has offered one to one support to get this done and is passionate about getting it done right.
+With a little help from me it looks like this problem is well on it’s way to being addressed.
+Don’t get me wrong, I’m sure there will be hiccups and problems but Karen explained what she was doing and has offered the pathway board one to one support to get this done and is passionate about getting it done right.
 She knows this is imperative for supporting secondary cancer patients like me.

 Now we just need the NHS to understand the importance of the data collectors and for them to get inputting the correct data.